 As our nation continues to battle a pandemic, there is an ongoing increase in anti-Asian hate crimes, resulting in the tragic shooting in Atlanta two weeks ago.
 Throughout the past year, nearly 4,000 hate-related incidents against Asian Americans have been reported with a growing number of older adults, specifically women, being targeted (Stop AAPI Hate 2021).

-With the safety and wellbeing of older adults at the forefront, Keiro is partnering with local community organizations to increase public safety and awareness.
+With the safety and wellbeing of older adults at the forefront, Keiro partnered in the first half of 2021 with local community organizations to increase public safety and awareness.

 If you experience any hate crimes, report here: https://stopaapihate.org/reportincident/